erohtar/Dasherr/README.md

 A minimal and lightweight dashboard for your self-hosted services (and bookmarks)

 ## Features:
-- Loads instantly + Light on resources
+- Loads instantly + Remains light on resources
 - Responsive design (uses Bootstrap framework)
 - Shows Temperature, CPU load and Memory used by tapping into Glances API (default 5s updates)
-- Built-in online check of services (checked only on page load/refresh to stay light on resources)
+- Built-in online check of services (checked only at time of page load/refresh, to minimize background activity/load)
 - Several built-in Themes (easy to edit/add your own)
 - Wallpaper backgrounds supported
 - FontAwesome icons
 - All settings in a single easy to edit json file, **with built-in editor**
+- Support for multiple alterntate configurations without needing multiple Dasherr installations

 ## Installation
 ### With Docker